highlightjs/highlight.js/readme.eng.txt

 Highligt.js comes with several style themes located in "styles" directory that can be used directly or as a base for your own experiments.

-A full list of available classes is below ("Languages").

 ### WordPress plugin